seasnail8169/SnailPack/README.md

 # SnailPack
-A minecraft 1.16.3 anarchy resourcepack for all seasnail enthusiasts!
+Snailpack is a minecraft 1.16.x crystalpvp resourcepack!
-Mostly custom made (some skidded) textures centered around anarchy servers and crystal pvp.
-I would recommend using the pack paired with optifine to get the custom sky although please note it is not required also optifine bad i just like cool sky.
-The pack includes custom armor and entity models along with over 120 custom item textures.
-Also includes a few animated textures such as the 1024x1024 totem and ender pearl textures.
-The pack should work for 1.15 although all of the testing i have done has been in 1.16.
-Please suggest additions and changes to help me improve the pack and i hope you enjoy using it to ez some kids ;)
+Mostly custom made textures centered around anarchy servers and crystal pvp.
+Please suggest additions and changes to help me improve the pack and i am open to contributions!

 ## How can i use this?
-Head over to the [curseforge page](https://www.curseforge.com/minecraft/texture-packs/snailpack) and download it from there or grab it from the releases tab on the right of your screen.
+Head over to the [curseforge page](https://www.curseforge.com/minecraft/texture-packs/snailpack) and download it from there or grab it from the [releases](https://github.com/seasnail8169/SnailPack/releases) tab and download the latest release.

 ## **Support**